tywenk/github-pages-with-jekyll/_posts/2022-03-29-optional-chaining.md

 date: 2022-03-29
 ---

-# What is Optional Chaining in Javascript?
+What is Optional Chaining in Javascript?

 Optional Chaining is a new feature of the Javascript language introduced in 2020 that allows for in-line checking of nested object properties.
-It's a very concise and easy-to-write method that also elegantly allows a program to fai.
+It's a very concise and easy-to-write method that also elegantly allows a program to fail.
 It avoids the dreaded `cannot read property of undefined` error message when its tries to access a property of an object that does not exist.

 Optional chaining is also known as safe navigation.